Youngwolf1810/Kaustav-blog/content/blog/Blogs/index.md

 which makes it more interesting!!!

-Coming to the point straightaway,recently I have seen people debating over whether to do online courses on sites like Udemy,Coursera, Udacity etc. or to build projects in order to gain a new skill.
+Coming to the point straightaway,recently I have seen students debating over whether to do online courses on sites like Udemy,Coursera, Udacity etc. or to build projects on their own in order to gain a new skill.
 While this is a very common confusion among students let's talk about